github/site-policy/Policies/github-enterprise-subscription-agreement.md

 **(ii) Limitation of Total Liability.
 To the maximum extent permitted by applicable law, in no event will either party's total cumulative liability under this Agreement from all causes of action and all theories of liability exceed the Fees Customer has actually paid to GitHub during the 12 months preceding the claim giving rise to such liability.
 For products and services (including use of the Products) that are provided free of charge, GitHub’s liability is limited to direct damages up to $5,000.00 USD.
 For Beta Previews, GitHub's liability is limited to direct damages up to $500.00 USD.**

 **(iii) Exceptions.
-The exclusions and limitations set forth in this Section 1.6.4 will not apply to liability arising out of (1) a Party’s breach of its confidentiality obligations in Section 1.4 (except for all liability related to Content (excluding GitHub Content), which will remain subject to the limitations and exclusions above); (2) a Party’s breach of its defense obligations in Section 1.5; or (3) Customer’s non-compliance with the license grant or license restrictions in Sections 2.1 and 2.2.**
+The exclusions and limitations set forth in this Section 1.6.4 will not apply to liability arising out of (1) a Party’s breach of its confidentiality obligations in Section 1.4 (except for all liability related to Content (excluding GitHub Content), which will remain subject to the limitations and exclusions above); (2) a Party’s defense obligations in Section 1.5; or (3) Customer’s non-compliance with the license grant or license restrictions in Sections 2.1 and 2.2.**

 ### 1.7 Subscription Licenses.